Fergus-Hayes/GEMINI/README.md

 * `libhdf5-dev` (Ubuntu)
 * `hdf5-devel` (CentOS, available from [EPEL](https://centos.pkgs.org/7/epel-x86_64/hdf5-devel-1.8.12-10.el7.x86_64.rpm.html))
 * `brew install hdf5` (MacOS)
+* Cygwin is MISSING the Fortran HDF5 drivers.
+In general, please use Windows Subsystem for Windows (which does work with HDF5) instead of Cygwin for better performance with Ubuntu 18.04 natively running inside Windows.

 ### input directory
 The example `config.ini` in `initialize/` looks for input grid data in `../simulations`.